Skip to content

 For families seeking an alternative to skiing, snowshoeing offers a mindful way to traverse the Dolomites.
 It’s a rhythmic, slow-paced journey through pristine winter landscapes that invites conversation and presence.

-Your Guide to Snowshoeing
+Your Guide to Family Snowshoeing in the Dolomites

 True luxury is found in connection.
 From listening to the stories of mountain guides to enjoying a slow-food dinner of authentic ragù, these moments honor the rich traditions and hospitality of the Dolomite culture.
 Alpine singers